HolmesBryant/wijit-tester/README.md

 # Wijit-Tester Web Component

-A custom element for running unit and integration test on web components.
+A test runner for web components.

 ## Work in Progress